 Planning a trip to the country music capital of the world?
-We just returned from a long weekend in Nashville, TN and I’ll tell you all about where you should be eating and drinking when visiting the area!
+We just returned from a long weekend in Nashville, TN and I'll tell you all about the restaurants in Tennessee and where you should be eating and drinking when visiting the area!

 Hattie B's Hot Chicken